apigee/api-platform-samples/sample-proxies/variables/README.md

 ---

-# Configure

-Update `/setup/setenv.sh` with your environment details

-# Import and deploy sample project

-To deploy, run `$ sh deploy.sh`

-To test, run `$ sh invoke.sh`

-# Get help

-For assistance, please use [Apigee Support](https://community.apigee.com/content/apigee-customer-support).

-Copyright © 2014, 2015 Apigee Corporation
+Copyright © 2016 Apigee Corporation

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy